Zike503/ESE5023_Assignments_12232236/README.md

 Is there a trend in monthly averaged air temperature in the past 25 years? (-3p) 3.10
 Please name years that stand out having anomalous hurricane activity. (-1p)

+## Comemnts on HW3 Lixc  (50/50)
+1.3
+Seasonality can be  interpreted as climatology by month.
+2.2
+Better to add a threshold for two events.